zetavg/chromium-website/site/chromium-os/steam-on-chromeos/index.md

 If you have one of these Chromebooks and decide to give it a try, please send your feedback, we are in active development and want to incorporate as much user input as possible.

-**Note: DLC for Beta channel is in process of rolling out.
-You may see errors installing Steam on Chromebook until the rollout is complete, even on 108.0.5359.24.**

 ## What do we mean by beta?

 Major issues affecting the whole system should be uncommon,